NTT123/pax/README.md

 Let "PAX function" mean functions whose inputs contain PAX modules.

 > It is a good practice to make sure PAX functions have no side effects.
-This adheres to JAX functional programming style.
+This adheres to JAX functional programming  mode.

 Even though PAX modules are stateful objects, the modifications of PAX module's internal states are restricted.
 Only PAX functions decorated by `pax.pure` are allowed to modify PAX modules.